ETHICS AND POLICIES

 Declaration of Competing Interests: The editor must not be involved in decisions about papers which she/he has written him/herself or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Further, any such submission must be subject to all of the journal’s usual procedures, peer review must be handled independently of the relevant author/editor and their research groups, and there must be a clear statement to this effect on any such paper that is published (https://publicationethics.org/competinginterests).

 Acknowledgements: All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance or a department chair who provided only general support.

 Disclosure of Funding Sources: AIJSSR authors must declare what support they received to carry out their research.
 Declaring funding sources acknowledges funders’ contributions, fulfills funding requirements and promotes greater transparency in the research process.

 * Note: AIJSSR will not consider for publication manuscripts in which any research costs or authors' salaries have been funded, in whole or in part, by a tobacco company.

-- The journal editors should maintain the confidentiality of submitted manuscripts under review or until they are published.
+- The Editors of the journal should maintain the confidentiality of submitted manuscripts under review or until they are published.

-- The Editor-in-Chief should decide on submitted manuscripts, whether to be published or not, with other editors and reviewers.
+- The Editors should take a decision on submitted manuscripts, whether to be published or not with other editors and reviewers

 - The Editors of the journal should preserve the anonymity of reviewers.